nigrosimone/ng-http-caching/README.md

 `Accept-Encoding` or any other header is served to every request matching the cache key, whatever the negotiation was.
 Use `getKey` to include the relevant headers yourself.

-### No conditional revalidation
+### Conditional revalidation only on a stale entry

-There is no `ETag`/`Last-Modified` handling and no conditional request (`If-None-Match`, `If-Modified-Since`, `304 Not Modified`): a refresh, `staleTime` included, always refetches the response in full.
-Likewise `no-cache` is treated as "don't store" rather than "store, but revalidate before use".
+`ETag` and `Last-Modified` are used when a **stale** entry is refreshed (see `conditionalRevalidation`).
+An entry past its `lifetime` is dropped and refetched in full instead, because it isn't in the cache anymore when the request goes out.
+Likewise `no-cache` is treated as "don't store" rather than "store, but revalidate before use", and the headers of a `304` are not merged into the stored response.

 ## Alternatives